-Once you know the stages at which your customers will engage with your brand, rate the experiences in chronological order.
-Classify them as awareness, consideration, sale, and purchase.
+Once you know the stages at which your customers will engage with your brand, rate the experiences chronologically.
+Classify them as customer awareness, consideration, sale, and purchase.

 3. Improve touchpoints

 Identifying touchpoints is only half the battle.
 What comes next is important, improving your touchpoints to improve customer interaction.
-If it’s customer service, then ensuring all queries are resolved in a timely fashion, if it’s billing then, making sure there are no discrepancies, etc.
+If it’s customer service, then ensuring all queries are resolved in a timely fashion.
+If it’s billing, then ensure there are no discrepancies, etc.

 4. Review regularly

-With after purchase touchpoints, you will always interact with your customers through advertisements, marketing emails, and customer surveys.
-These need to continually visited and refined for improved customer interaction and experience.
+With after-purchase touchpoints, you will always interact with your customers through advertisements, marketing emails, and customer surveys.
+These need to be continually visited and refined for improved customer interaction and experience.

 We can only have a complete conversation about consumer touchpoints if we discuss how they fit into the customer journey.